 SQL SIGN Function

-The SQL SIGN function is one of the Mathematical functions, which is used to return the sign of the specified expression, and it may be Positive (+1), Negative (-1), or Zero (0).
+The SQL Server SIGN function is one of the Mathematical functions, that is used to return the sign of the specified expression, and it may be Positive (+1), Negative (-1), or Zero (0).

 The basic syntax of the SQL Server SIGN Function is as shown below: